Is interpolation benign for random forest regression?: Semi-Adaptive RF: Median RF

-An interpolating infinite Median RF turns out to be consistent, at least in a noiseless scenario.

-\begin{theorem} Under a noiseless setting ($\sigma =0$), suppose that $f^\star$ is bounded and has bounded partial derivatives.
+\begin{theorem} \replace{}{Suppose that $f^\star$ has bounded partial derivatives and that $n$ is a power of two.
 Then, the infinite interpolating Median RF $\infforest^{\mathrm{MedRF}}$ is consistent and verifies:

-\end{theorem} The proof is adapted from \cite{duroux2018impact}.
-Theorem~\ref{th:Median_RF_consistency} is the first result to establish the consistency of an interpolating (adaptive) forest, theoretically supporting the self-regularization of RF allowing consistency and (exact) interpolation together.
-Note that the consistency achieved by Median RF cannot be obtained for CRF (adaptive or not) under the exact interpolation regime, even in the noiseless setting.
-Indeed, this is due to the non-negligible probability of falling into empty cells (see Propositions \ref{prop:tree_proba_interpolation} and \ref{prop:inconst_adacrf} resp.\ for CRF and AdaCRF), which cannot be coerced under any interpolation regimes.
+where $C_{1}$ and $C_{2,d}$ are explicit constants, the former being independent of the dimension $d$ (see the proof for the exact computations). } \end{theorem} \replace{}{The control of the bias term follows the general approach used in \cite{duroux2018impact} with substantial technical refinements.
+On the other hand, we propose a more general approach for the control of the variance inspired by \cite{biau2012analysis,klusowski2021sharp}, where we derive explicit bounds specifically designed for Median RF.
+Note that the consistency achieved by Median RF cannot be obtained for CRF under the interpolation regime due to the non-negligible probability of falling into empty cells (see Proposition \ref{prop:tree_proba_interpolation}). }

-We believe that Theorem~\ref{th:Median_RF_consistency} also stands in the more general setting of noisy data so that the limitation is mainly due to a technical obstruction within the proof.
-In details, when dealing with interpolating trees, the variance reduction does not come from averaging many points in the leaf of a given tree anymore, but rather from averaging single points from the leaves of many different trees.
-Hence, it requires to understand the geometry of the tree partitions and their intersections, which is an arduous task for generic RFs even those with data-independent cuts.
-This intuition is corroborated by a theoretical control of the interpolation volume and by numerical experiments (resp.~Section \ref{sec:interp_zone_adacrf} and \ref{sec:adacrf_empirical}).
+\replace{}{Theorem \ref{th:Median_RF_consistency} is the first result ensuring consistency of RF despite exact interpolation.
+It is even more impressive considering that bootstrap is off so that the averaging process in the RF is only due to feature subsampling.
+More specifically, when dealing with interpolating trees, the variance reduction does not come from averaging many points in the leaf of a given tree anymore (since the tree depth is no longer limited), but results from averaging single points from the leaves of different trees. }

+\replace{}{ If interpolation remains compatible with consistency in the case of Median RF, it nevertheless damages the convergence rate.
+Indeed, it has been proved that, for all $\alpha$ small enough, the convergence rate of Median RF with trees of depth $k = (1 - \alpha) \log_2(n)$ is $n^{-\alpha}$ \citep[see Theorem 3 in][]{klusowski2021sharp}.
+In the case of interpolating Median RF, Theorem~\ref{th:Median_RF_consistency} highlights a phase transition when $k = \log_2(n)$, as the convergence rate is driven by the variance term, which is of order $(\log_2 n)^{- (d-1)/2}$.
+While being very slow, this rate is close to the lower bound $(\log_2 n)^{- (d-1)}$ established for non-adaptive interpolating RF \citep[][]{lin2006random}.
+Actually, by assuming $\log_2(n) \geq d$, our proof can be directly modified so that our upper bound matches the lower bound of \citet{lin2006random} \citep[using the second statement of Lemma S.1 in][instead of the first one]{klusowski2021sharp}.

+Note that Theorem \ref{th:Median_RF_consistency} does not contradict Proposition 1 in \cite{tang2018random}, as the condition therein is not proved to be satisfied for interpolating median RF (nor for interpolating CRF). }